Best Cell Phone Plans Under $20

 What we like

-It’s tough to find a cell phone plan that gets you unlimited talk, unlimited text, and some data to mess around with every month.
+It’s tough to find a cell phone plan that gets you unlimited talk, unlimited text, and unlimited data, let alone for so cheap.
 Mint Mobile hooks you up with all three things on T-Mobile’s reliable network and keeps your monthly bill to a tidy $15 a month.

 Just $15 a month